Last Updated on 11 September, 2023 by Samuelsson

 To put it simply, most aspiring day traders think that they are coming to make easy money, with all their trades turning out winners and making them lots of money.
-Another expectation is constant excitement from trading activities and market movements that they wrongly assume to always move in their favor.
+Another expectation is constant excitement from trading activities, market sentiment and market movements that they wrongly assume to always move in their favor.
 To them, there will be no losing trades.
 Above all, they think about all the free time they will get since they are effectively their own bosses and can choose when to trade or not.
 Moreover, they already believe that they can make all the money within a few hours of trading and use the rest of the time to enjoy their limitless wealth.

 What they don’t realize is how far away they are from reality.
 While there are a few traders who make a successful living from day trading, so a lot of factors are involved.

 Well, “Experience is the best teacher”, they say.
 It is only when you have traded for some time that you will realize that all those expectations are different from the real thing.
 The truth is that most day traders fail to make money — a great majority lose their trading capital in less than a year.
 Most of those adverts that paint pictures of effortless success in trading are made for internet day trading scams that promise unrealistic returns in a short period.
 But many people fall for them and jump into day trading without sufficient knowledge.

 Succeeding in day trading requires a lot of effort — from learning how the market works and how to analyze the markets to mastering the skills necessary for the proper execution of the trading strategies.
 So, day trading is not an easy way to make money.
 In fact, it is the toughest way to make easy money.